 Join me on my travels around the world

-I have been to Universal Studios theme parks in Hollywood and in Orlando, and while the Japanese version in Osaka has evaded me thus far, I have been to Universal Studios Singapore on many occasions, and I must confess that despite it being the smallest of the Universal Studios parks in the world, it is my favourite park by a long chalk.
+I’ve been to Universal Studios Singapore on many occasions, and despite it being the smallest of the Universal parks in the world, it’s my favourite by a long chalk.

 Universal Studios Singapore (USS) is located within Resorts World Sentosa, an integrated entertainment complex on the island of Sentosa, and enjoyed its grand opening in the summer of 2011.
 USS is so small that it cannot be realistically expanded as it already has all of its space taken by successful themed areas.
 Because of this, it is unlikely that ‘The Wizarding World of Harry Potter’ will be arriving in Singapore any time soon.
 That said, USS still pulls above its weight.
 What it does have within its boundaries, it does better than most other theme parks in the world, and even gives regional rivals Tokyo Disney Resort and Hong Kong Disneyland Resort a good run for their money!
 For a guide to Tokyo DisneySea check out my blog HERE.